scc-digitalhub/sco.geoserver/aac.provider/readme.md

 7. Create a provider (tenant) on AAC:
 	- Log in to AAC as admin (http://localhost:8080/aac/login), go to "Admin" tab and create a new provider (use the email of an already registered user or register a new one beforehand); the default domain name is "sco.geoserver"
 	- Log in to WSO2 store (https://localhost:9443/store/) as the provider, enter the new domain and create a new application (e.g. "Geoserver")
-	- Generate production keys for the new application and add the following callback URLs:
+	- Generate production keys for the new application and add the following callback URLs (with the port you are using for Geoserver):
 `http://localhost:10000/geoserver,http://localhost:10000/geoserver/`
 	- Enter "carbon.super" domain and subscribe to AAC and AACRoles APIs with the new application
 	- Log in to AAC as the provider, click on the client app you just created, enter "Settings" tab and select the following options: